Last Updated on March 16, 2021 by Alice Pien, MD & Asher Milgrom, PhD

 Active components: Vitamin E and omega-3 fatty acids

-Nuts, like all of the best foods for healthy skin on our list of the Top 5 Foods Good for Skin, are packed with all kinds of antioxidant activity.
-Vitamin E combats skin-aging free radicals, especially protecting skin from sun damage.
-Vitamin E also tends to help skin hold in moisture, relieving dryness and making skin look younger.
+Nuts, like all of the best foods for healthy skin on our list of The Top 5 Foods that are Good for Your Skin, are packed with all kinds of antioxidant activity.

 Pairing vitamin E with selenium can enhance its antioxidant abilities, so go ahead and throw some almonds into your cottage cheese (a great source of selenium) for a skin-revitalizing snack.
 Almonds, pistachios and walnuts also provide a nice supply of omega-3 fatty acids, another great skin nutrient.

 #5 – Whole Grains = Clear and Moisturized Skin